cookm346/mlp_regression_simulation/README.md

 <br />

-I fit a multilayer perceptron (e.g., a single hidden layer feed forward neural network) with various number of neurons from 1 to 32.
+I fit a multilayer perceptron (e.g., a single hidden layer feed forward neural network) with various number of neurons in the hidden layer from 1 to 32.

 ``` r
 fit_nn <- function(n){